 Note: After identity source synchronization, administrators continue to sign in to the Cloud Administration Console using the passwords configured in My Account > Profile.
 Identity source passwords are never used to access the console.

-- Make sure all administrators have the authentication credentials they need to access the console.
+- Make sure all administrators are enrolled to use the authenticators they need to access the console.
 For example, each person might need an RSA SecurID Token or the RSA SecurID Authenticate app on a registered device.
+These authenticators must be specified in the access policy.

 - Enable additional authentication for the console and select an access policy.